rsvim/rfc/3-JavaScriptRuntime.md

 Image Rsvim directly supports [npm](https://www.npmjs.com/) packages, users can simply install plugins with below steps:

 1. Specify either `package.json` file in Rsvim config directory `~/.rsvim` or `$XDG_CONFIG_HOME/rsvim`.
 2. Run `npm i` to install all packages and their dependencies via npm registry.
+Run `npm up` to upgrade, `npm rm` to remove as well.
 3. Open Rsvim editor, it just correctly detects all the npm packages as Rsvim plugins.

 In this way, Rsvim can handle plugins with a new way:

 - There is no builtin plugins, they are separated from the `rsvim` executable.
 Users can choose whether to install/uninstall/upgrade a plugin.
 - Some _must have_ plugins will be supported by Rsvim team as the _official_ plugins.
-- Plugins can be uploaded to npm registry, and users can get timely updates from the registry, user don't have to wait for next release for an _official_ plugin updates.
+- Plugin developers can upload their plugins to npm registry, and users can get timely updates from the registry, user don't have to wait for next release for an _official_ plugin updates.

 ### Conclusion